mrakgr/The-Spiral-Language/readme.md

 If that is not convincing yet, maybe it will be after the tutorials are through.

-Here is how to write a breakable loop, in the continuation passing style.
+Here is how to write a breakable version of the `for` function in to take advantage of the continuation passing style.

 ```
 inl for' {d with body} =